decentralized-identity/keri/docs/Q-and-A.md

 In brief: we argue that the chain is as strong as its weakest ring.

 Security is not build into the protocol but indeed as the eloborate question mentions, it depends on the DID method.
 Which overall is a huge risk for community as people needs to know the security level which each did method brings.
 From that perspective without unified security model brings us to the similar situation where, me having private email server in the basement to avoid spying by google, I send out my e-mail to you having it on gmail.
 I have high security and privacy but other side have just security without privacy.
-The outcome is that security model is applied in wrong place and KERI aims to fix it.
+The outcome is that security model is applied in wrong place and KERI aims to fix it.\
 _(RobertMitwicki)_

+## Isn't it a bit arrogant of KERI to say "my new DID method is so good that it can replace all others for all eternity"?
+_But by doing that you will also exclude a lot of existing identifier infrastructure._

+I am not denying existence of existing DID infrastructure, but I agree a lot of them could be obsolete if we introduce KERI.
+A lot of business models which are build upon current model would be obsolete.
+I understand that a lot of people would not like that, but that is called progress.\
+_(RobertMitwicki)_

+## Because the DID data model theoretically allows DID methods and verification methods that may NOT be based on cryptographic keys, KERI is capable of spanning all DIDs?

+We would like to see some examples of verification methods that are not based on cryptographic keys and are in the scope of DID.
+The KERI community would like to learn more about these methods.
+It's true KERI is all about cryptographic commitment.
+But KERI can also support hashed based identifiers e.g. a fingerprint of the content as unique identifier, without the control part.

 ## Could we see a `WASM` module in the near future for Sidetree and DID:peer interoperability?
  WASM is certainly on the roadmap, but for the main issue of Sidetree and did:peer interop, see the [core KERI spec repo issue](https://github.com/decentralized-identity/keri/issues/79) for more info.\